When Should I Get a Patent Lawyer?

 • Pricing

 There are different ways to gain information about a lawyer.
-One is to visit their or their firm’s website.
-Lawyers will typically give substantive information about their experience and practice in their bios.
+One is to visit their website.
+Lawyers typically give substantive information about their experience and practice in their bios.

 An excellent way to locate qualified lawyers in your area is to search the Super Lawyers directory.
 Once you find a lawyer nearby, the directory will give you links to their website so you can learn more and contact them.